IM CPTPP Report Cover

 Charlotte Atkins

-Charlotte Atkins is a Project Specialist with the Asia Pacific Foundation of Canada's Business Asia team.
+Charlotte Atkins is a former Project Specialist with the Asia Pacific Foundation of Canada's Business Asia team.
 She has a Masters in Political Science and Asian Studies from the University of Toronto, where her research focused on contentious politics in Asia.
 She has since expanded her research areas to include policy, trade, and investment between Canada and the Asia Pacific through her work at APF Canada.

 Shruti Jhunjhunwala